 John Curtin Institute of Public Policy Curtin University, Perth WA 6102 +61 (0) 428 153 315 email@example.com

 Alan is an Adjunct Research Fellow at the John Curtin Institute of Public Policy at Curtin University in Perth.
 He has taught philosophy and ethics for over 20 years in Perth universities.
 With Stephan Millett he is the author of three secondary school textbooks, entitled Philosophy and Ethics.
 His other academic interests are in the Enlightenment in Britain, philosophy in schools, and Australian family policy matters.
 His current writing is mainly on the Australian welfare state.

 Institute for Public Policy and Governance University of Technology Sydney +61 (0) 2 9514 4901 firstname.lastname@example.org

 Charmayne received her PhD from Charles Sturt University in 2013 for investigating fairness in the workplace for Australian accountants.
 She began her accounting career in public practice before moving into management within the private health administration sector in 1994, and later lecturing in accounting and management at universities in Australia and Singapore.
-She now works for the Singapore Accountancy Commission, where she continues to promote excellence in accountancy education and business ethics.
+Her current work and research interests focus on promoting excellence in accountancy education.